A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 where $\textbf{n}$ is the normal unit vector, $\mu_1$ is the half-width of the inlet channel, $\mu_2$ the kinematic viscosity of the fluid, and $\textbf{u}_{\text{in}}(\boldsymbol{x}) = $ the Poiseuille inflow profile.

 The Navier-Stokes benchmark is parametrized by means of the physical and geometric multi-parameter $\boldsymbol{\mu} = (\mu_1, \mu_2) \in \mathbb{P} = [0.5, 2]^2$.
-The dataset is formed by $N_\text{S} = 3171$ snapshots, computed on a uniform grid in $\mathbb{P}$ with respectively, 21 and 151 equispaced values for the viscosity and inlet's width.
-The reason for such a high number of snapshots is that the Finite Element approximation of the bifurcating phenomenon requires a continuation technique to follow the symmetry-breaking branch \cite{pichi_phd}.

 The parametric investigation of this model is physically interesting, and the bifurcation point depends on the physical and geometrical flow's configuration.
 This means that being able to predict the evolution of the bifurcation point in the parameter space allows to detect the changes in the stability properties of the system.

 Given the nature of the model, with velocity and the pressure fields as unknowns, we show the adaptability of the architecture to vector problems.
 Thus, we consider a monolithic approach, where the three fields are concatenated as features for each node, rather than a partitioned one, where we recover independently each field\footnote{Notice that this is possible given the data-driven nature of the architecture, i.e.\ we are not exploiting the physics coming from the PDE as in projection-based models.}.